Module out

 Input objects are printed and also passed on as output.
 Objects are

-, or if FILENAME
+printed to stdout, or if FILENAME is specified,

 to the named file.
-The FILENAME
+The FILENAME may be specified using the

-flag, but not both. -a will
+-a flag or the -f flag, but not both. -a will

 append the file, while -f will overwrite.

-The output string is generated by applying str()
+The output string is generated by applying str() to the

-is specified, in which case the
+input object, unless FORMAT is specified, in which case the

-object is formatted using the %
+object is formatted using the % operator. -c is

 another formatting option, specifying that output should be generated in